Selling Your Physical Therapy & Outpatient Rehab Business: An M&A Deep Dive

 The Buyer Landscape: Who is Acquiring Physical Therapy Businesses?

-The buyer universe for physical therapy and outpatient rehab practices is diverse, reflecting various investment strategies and growth objectives:
+The buyer universe for physical therapy and outpatient rehab practices is diverse, reflecting various investment strategies and growth objectives.
+DealFlow connects motivated sellers directly with qualified private equity firms, family offices, and holding companies from its 200+ buyer network, bypassing the inefficiencies of broker-led auctions.

 -